 Who is Our Competition?

 Americans spend billions on moving and junk hauling every year.
 They also share thousands of horror stories every year about unprofessional movers or slipshod operations.
-Moving and junk hauling has a low cost of entry — basically, muscles and a truck — and that encourages a lot of people to try to make a living offering the service.
+Moving and junk hauling has a low cost of entry — basically, muscles and a truck — and that encourages a lot of people to try to start a junk hauling business without thinking through what it takes to consistently deliver great service.

 We understand our competition.
 Heck, we were those guys for a while.
 When Omar Soliman and Nick Friedman started College Hunks Hauling Junk in the summer of 2003, the entire business consisted of a beat-up cargo van, some fliers and a few referrals.
 Still, demand was so great that the business made thousands of dollars that summer, which inspired Omar and Nick to think about what the business could look like if it was professionally operated.